davisknight7/Subscription-Manager/Documentation/User.md

   ![Dash Step 3-2](./images/step3-customer-info-modal.png)

 ## Step 4:
 - This chart is a chart that represents invoice subtotal amounts throughout the history of the account.
 It simply provides a more easily understandable view of this information for the customer.
+It can show all invoices consildated in blue, or filter our certain products.
 It looks like this:
   ![Dash Step 4-1](./images/step4-invoice-chart.png)

 ## Step 5:
-- Inside the tab switcher lives 2 sections, the billing section and invoices section.
+- Inside the tab switcher lives 3 sections, the billing section, invoices section, and subscription group overview section.
 - It starts on the billing tab, or you can return to it by clicking the billing tab again.
 You will see your personal billing information, including a masked card number.
 It will look like this, notice the edit button in the top right:
   ![Dash Step 5-1](./images/step5-billing-tab.png)
 - Clicking the edit button will bring up a modal.
 Similar to the customer information modal, you can input new billing information and submit it, or close the modal using the corresponding buttons.
 It looks like this: